teoberbic/csc302fa24-berbic-project/README.md

 - **Category** *(string)*: The category the idea belongs to (e.g., 'Marketing', 'Development').
 - **Priority** *(string)*: The action priority level of the idea (e.g., 'Low', 'Medium', 'High').

-## Contributing
+## Data Model Todo

-Contributions are welcome!
-Feel free to fork the project and submit a pull request, or suggest new features by opening an issue.
+### Client-Side Data
+- On the client side, data is primarily stored in the browser
+- It is used to manage form submissions, display data in lists, and handle user interactions.

+### Todo Form Data
+When a user submits a new to-do item or updates an existing one, the following data is collected:

+- **Title** *(string)*: The title of the to-do item.
+- **Completed** *(boolean)*: Indicates whether the to-do item has been completed.
+- **Parent ID** *(integer, optional)*: The ID of the parent to-do item for hierarchical structuring.

+#### Data Relationships
+**Hierarchical Structure:** To-do items can have a parent-child relationship, enabling nested tasks.
+The Parent ID field establishes this relationship.
+**Status Tracking:** The Completed field allows tracking whether a task is done.

-## License
+## Testing
-This project is licensed under the TB License.
-See LICENSE for details.
+- **UI Testing:** Verified the functionality and appearance of the user interface by manually interacting with it.
+Tested workflows like adding, editing, and deleting items in the ideas list.
+Checked that buttons and item structures worked as expected.
+Ensured error handling for invalid inputs and actions was displayed correctly.
+- **Data Flow Testing:** Tested the flow of data between the frontend and backend APIs.
+Verified that data entered through the UI was correctly sent to the backend (e.g., adding or updating items).
+Ensured that responses from the backend were sent back in the console.
+Checked for consistency when data was updated or deleted at different stages in the application.
+- **Testing w/ External Resources:** (N/A YET)
+   - **UI Testing w/ Selenium:** (N/A YET)

 ## Acknowledgments
-This project’s structure and functionality were inspired by the Quire task management system, adapted for brand analytics with additional customization.
+This project’s structure and functionality were inspired by the Quire task management system, adapted for brand analytics with additional customization by using many outside sources for resource help.

-## Ideas Feature 80%
+## Ideas Feature 95%

 - [x] Create a form to input idea data
 - [x] Send the form data to the server using AJAX